| | | | | |

 • USB-C connectivity to PC

-Simucube 3 pricing at time of writing: the Sport does 15 Nm for €1,405, the Pro bumps to 25 Nm at €1,656, and the Ultimate hits 35 Nm for a rather eye-watering €3,463.
+Simucube 3 pricing at time of writing: the Sport does 15 Nm for €1,405, the Pro bumps to 25 Nm at €1,656, and the Ultimate hits 35 Nm for an eye-watering €3,463 (currently out of stock).

 products per page